What are Faculty-Led Workshops?

 Teaching and Learning Conversations

 Teaching and Learning Conversations are typically 50 minutes and provide an opportunity for discussions across departments and disciplines.
 A TLC often begins with a brief presentation before a time of discussion amongst participants and the TLC leader.

 Pedagogy in Practice Workshops

-Pedagogy in Practice Workshops are generally 2-hour workshops intended to promote pedagogical best-practices to the wider TCU community.
-PinPs provide faculty the opportunity to share a teaching strength that has been informed by their discipline, expertise, or experience.
+Pedagogy in Practice Workshops are generally 2-hour workshops intended to promote evidence-based pedagogical practices to the wider TCU community.
+PinPs provide faculty the opportunity to share a teaching strength that has been informed by research, disciplinary expertise, or teaching experience.